Ā

 Stay Fit, Don't Stay Still

-So what are good exercises to start with???
+So what are good exercises to start with for return to functional weight lifting???

 Both Dr. Chrissy and I have our favorites, mainly because they are easy to do, without extra equipment, and work a lot of muscle groups!